Homemade Cherry Pie Filling

 Is homemade cherry pie filling suitable for canning?

-The answer is no because of the cornstarch.
-Cornstarch breaks down after awhile, which affects bacteria growth.
+This cherry pie filling recipe is not suitable for canning because of the cornstarch, which breaks down after awhile and affects bacteria growth.

 How To Freeze Cherry Pie Filling